sage-code/maj/alphabet.md

 **Cost:**

-We keep an aye on the word cost using an algorithm.
-The lower the cost, the better the language become.
-By using the same algorithm to other languages, we can compare _language complexity_.
+We can compute the word cost using an algorithm.
+The lower the cost, the better.
+By using the same algorithm to other languages, we can evaluate _complexity_.
 After a quick computation of only 500 samples Maj is about 50% more efficient than other Romance languages.

 ## Cost of typing

-The cost of typing is different than speaking:
+The cost of typing on keyboard is different than speaking the words:

 Cost |  Letter
 -----|-------------------------------------------